 Storytelling is an integral part of life.
 AUT's Master of Creative Writing embraces the multiple modes through which storytelling can occur, including not just novels and short stories but writing for the screen, graphic novels, and multimedia texts.

 The Master of Creative Writing is the centrepiece of the AUT Centre for Creative Writing.
-As a Master of Creative Writing candidate, you take part in masterclasses led by our experienced mentors, who are among the most accomplished writers and creative writing tutors in the country.
-Peer feedback and networking with industry bodies (including publishers, writers societies and the film industry), are key components of the programme.
-We also follow up with regular alumni meetings, and staff and alumni have gone on to collaborate on successful publishing initiatives.
+As a Master of Creative Writing student, you take part in masterclasses led by experienced mentors who are among the most accomplished writers and creative writing tutors in the country.

 Centre for Creative Writing

 Applicants who don't meet the academic entry requirements are encouraged to contact Cynthia D'Souza if professional creative writing experience may be considered as an entry pathway.

 This portfolio will be reviewed by the chair and tutors in the Centre for Creative Writing.
 Successful candidates will have a mentor appointed through discussion with the chair to supervise the development of their creative work.
 Send your portfolio to Dr Paul Mountfort, Chair, Centre for Creative Writing.